Keyboard shortcuts

 Any IRI can be freely chosen here, just don’t choose an IRI that could point to another resource, like the ones starting with http(s), file or ssh.

 By default, this command also installs all usages (dependencies) of my_project.
-You can use the --no-deps argument to only install the package without dependencies.
+You can use the --no-deps CLI flag to only install the package without dependencies.

 Repeat this step for as many times as you have packages (and their versions), giving a unique IRI for each different package.